vivaria/edisonrul.ing/docs/source/cards/g/gladiator-beasts-battle-archfiend-shield.md

 ### Card Rulings

-●Gladiator Beast's Battle Archfiend Shield's effect to destroy itself instead of the equipped monster does not start a Chain.
+*   Gladiator Beast's Battle Archfiend Shield's effect to destroy itself instead of the equipped monster does not start a Chain.